 Note: Applications for Fall 2016 will open in September 2015.

 The Florida State University Master of Fine Arts is an interdisciplinary program with a strong focus on research and practice.
 We offer outstanding, dedicated faculty and a rigorous curriculum.
 Our primary concern is contemporary art and the practice, history, and theories that inform it.

 The MFA in STUDIO ART at Florida State is a three-year residency program.

-• Graduate students participate in annual paid trips to Art Basel Miami Beach international art fair
+- Graduate students participate in annual paid trips, such as to Art Basel Miami Beach international art fair

-• We offer a dynamic visiting artist and scholar program with recent visits from Hasan Elahi, Judith Schaechter, Guerra De La Paz, Michelle Grabner, James Elkins, and Swoon.
+- We offer a dynamic visiting artist and scholar program with recent visits from Joe Delappe, Conrad Bakker, Lisa Sigal, and Kerry Tribe.

-• 100% of graduate students receive Graduate Teaching or Technical Assistantships for all 3 years of their residency.
+- 100% of graduate students receive Graduate Teaching or Technical Assistantships and receive an annual stipend for all 3 years of their residency

 Graduate students are eligible to apply to the following:

 - Legacy Fellowships worth $10,000 per year for 3 years;